IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/REVIEW.md

 ---

-5. Actions cannot directly invoke other actions without using a sequence.

-(!) true
-(x) false

-[explanation]
-False.
-Actions can invoke other actions, acting as a proxy, using the NPM Apache OpenWhisk JavaScript library.
-<p><code>var openwhisk = require('openwhisk');</code></p>
-[explanation]

----

-6. It is impossible to perform a blocking invocation on an asynchronous action.
+4. It is impossible to perform a blocking invocation on an asynchronous action.

 (!) true
 (x) false